201 Elizabeth Street

 Sydney: (02) 9261 4555

-To convict you of a assault occasioning actual bodily harm charge, the police must prove each of the following matters beyond a reasonable doubt:
+To convict you of an Assault occasioning actual bodily harm, the prosecution must prove each of the following matters beyond a reasonable doubt:-

-Possible defences to an assault occasioning actual bodily harm charge include but are not limited to:
+Possible defences to a assault occasioning actual bodily harm charge include but are not limited to:

 Section 10 for an assault occasioning actual bodily harm charge: avoiding a criminal record.
 Normally, when you plead guilty to a criminal offence, the court imposes a penalty and records a conviction.
 If the court records a conviction, you will have a criminal record.
 However, if we can convince the court not to convict you, there will be no penalty of any type and no criminal record.
 In all criminal cases, the court has the discretion not to convict you, but to give you a Section 10 dismissal instead.
 Read more.